jbosstm/narayana/narayana-full/readme.txt

           ENABLING REST-TX API
           --------------------
-Please read the txbridge guide for details on this, you will need to include the following file:
+Please read the rts guide for details on this, you will need to include the following file:
 1. lib/rts/rest-tx-api.jar